‘It brings you back there’: For veterans with PTSD, July Fourth can be difficult

 “I started to see the changes in my life,” he said.
 “I started to be able to engage in my kids’ lives.
 I started to be able to go out and do things.”

-Larsen said he received treatment alongside other veterans, and he learned a ton from them.
-He soon realized he wanted to help his fellow veterans as well.
+Larsen said he received treatment alongside other veterans, learning from them, as well.
+He soon realized he wanted to help his fellow veterans, too.

 “Having that recovery with my peers was like, ‘OK, I want to help you do this,’” he said.